Facebook Pixel Classroom Management | Western Kentucky University

 If the behavior continues, request the student leave the class

 Faculty have the authority to request a student that disrupts the academic process to leave a class for the remainder of the period.
-However, faculty do not have the authority to expel students from class, either on an interim or permanent basis, or require them to drop the course.
+However, faculty do not have the authority to remove students from class, either on an interim or permanent basis, or require them to drop the course.
 University processes and procedures must be followed to determine if a student will be removed from a class or be required to drop the course by The Office of Student Conduct in consult with The Dean of Students.

-What if the Student becomes disruptive and unruly:
+What if the student becomes disruptive and unruly:

 If a student appears to be highly agitated, becomes disruptive or unruly and on the verge of violent behavior, avoid confrontation.
 Consider dismissing the class and summoning University Police or other appropriate police agency serving the campus.
 Do not attempt to use force or threats of force except for immediate self-defense.
 Note the facts, identify possible witnesses, and notify The Office of Student Conduct and your department chair (or equivalent)